 Print version of this article: Reflecton (Remembering the Shortest Lives on the Shortest Day) 2015

-We have one more Retreat scheduled for 2015 – so please keep this work and all those thinking about a Retreat, in your prayers.
+We have the first 2016 Retreat scheduled – so please keep this work and all those thinking about a Retreat, in your prayers.

 Wendy Hill 027 254 9222 or firstname.lastname@example.org

 A recent article in the news media provides a poignant insight into the gift of a Downs’ Syndrome child.
 Elizabeth Shiltz writes beautifully about why she ‘kept her Downs’ Syndrome baby’ and how the seeds of that decision were sown from family wartime experiences of previous generations.